ShreyasBakare/FCCee_MCGen/Cards/mg5_aMC_no_MadSpin/README.md

 ## Output Behavior

 - Generates ~448 out of 10000 events indicating phase-space integration difficulties typical of decays handled directly inside the main process.
-Woth a message like:
+With a message like:
 ```
 INFO: fail to reach target 10000 failed to generate enough events.